 The biggest challenge for African energy development is money.
 According to the World Bank, meeting sub-Saharan Africa's power needs will cost $40.8 billion USD a year, equivalent to 6.35% of Africa's gross domestic product.
 African governments do not have that kind of money -- and so attracting private investment is crucial to progress.
 Unfortunately, investors tend to see African countries as risky, due to government bureaucracy, occasional corruption, and the weak infrastructure.

 South Africa is also in the lead for schemes to reassure ing investors.
-In 2011, the government established a transparent process for project bidding called the "Renewable Energy Independent Power Producer Procurement Programme (REIP4)".
+In 2011, the government established a transparent process for project bidding called the "Renewable Energy Independent Power Producer Procurement Program (REIP4)".
 The program has managed to attract billions in investment to develop many gigawatts of wind and solar.
 Investors have given REIP4 high marks, one saying: "I would describe the risks in South Africa as far less than the risks in England in investing in renewables."

 For countries not so attractive to investors, the World Bank Group launched the "Scaling Solar" project in January 2015, which includes several components: